Robotics News, Robot News and Links (Technology - Robots & Artificial Intelligence)

 Dr. Walter hopes soon to give Elmer and Elsie a simple kind of "memory," so that they can learn by experience to avoid unpleasant situations.
 Then he can teach them tricks and study the development of their conditioned reflexes.

-The Grey Walter Online Archive
+Grey Walter Archive

 Article by Dr. Walter in Dutch